Dathasai1234/Personal-Notes/Security/Defender for cloud/Cloud Workload Protection Plans/Defender for Storages.md

 **Event Grid custom topic** - for near-real time automatic response based on every scanning result.
 Learn more how to [configure malware scanning to send scanning events to an Event Grid custom topic](https://learn.microsoft.com/en-us/azure/storage/common/azure-defender-storage-configure?toc=%2Fazure%2Fdefender-for-cloud%2Ftoc.json&tabs=enable-storage-account#setting-up-event-grid-for-malware-scanning).
 **Log Analytics workspace** - for storing every scan result in a centralized log repository for compliance and audit.
 Learn more how to [configure malware scanning to send scanning results to a Log Analytics workspace](https://learn.microsoft.com/en-us/azure/storage/common/azure-defender-storage-configure?toc=%2Fazure%2Fdefender-for-cloud%2Ftoc.json&tabs=enable-storage-account#setting-up-logging-for-malware-scanning).

+---
+---

+> [!note]
+> Prevents the 3 major impacts
+> - malicious file uploads
+> - sensitive data exfiltration
+> - data corruption

+- You can enable the service at the subscription and resource group level.
+- You can exclude specific storage account from the protected subscription.